tenancy/docs/docs/tenancy/1.x/affects-views.md

 ```

 ### Configuring
-Once you've installed the package, all you'll stil have to do is configure it.
+Once you've installed the package, all you have to do is configure it.
 The package will fire a `Tenancy\Affects\Views\Events\ConfigureViews` event to configure all the views for a specific tenant.
 The event will come with some basic functionality:
 - `addNamespace()`, this will allow you to load a specific path of views in a specific namespace.
 - `addPath()`, this will allow you to load a specific path of views into the specific namespace.